-All chassis are designed to accept 381 mm x 381 mm (15" x 15") printed circuit boards.
+Lower Slot 5 is reserved for the optional Double/Precision Floating-Point Unit (DFU).
 Lower Slots 0, 1, and 2 are reserved for I/O. Either full or halfboard I/O may be plugged into these slots.
-One or two 178 mm (7") halfboards may be inserted into the 356 mm (14") chassis via the 16-398 Half Board Adaptor Kit (see Figure 16).
-The Half Board Adaptor Kit may hold two active 178 mm (7") boards or one active and one blank board, depending on requirements.
-A 254 mm (10") I/O Controller (provided it does not use Connector 1) may be inserted via the 02-234 I/O Adaptor Kit (see Figure 17).
+One or two 7 inch halfboards may be inserted into the 15 inch chassis via the 16-398 Half Board Adaptor Kit (see Figure 16).
+The Half Board Adaptor Kit may hold two active 7 inch boards or one active and one blank 7 inch board, depending on requirements.
+A 10 inch I/O Controller (provided it does not use Connector 1) may be inserted via the 02-234 I/O Adaptor Kit (see Figure 17).
 No wiring takes place between the boards and the adaptors.
 The adaptors are assigned such that the connectors on the boards plug directly into the chassis.